You produce podcasts. CutCue handles the chapter work.

 Export to your tools

-Import markers into Premiere Pro, Audacity, DaVinci Resolve, or use the timestamps directly in your podcast description.
-No plugins needed.
+Import markers into Premiere Pro, DaVinci Resolve, Vegas Pro, Audacity, or Reaper — or use the timestamps directly in your podcast description.
+Premiere Pro requires the free "CSV Marker Importer" plugin from Adobe Exchange.

 What CutCue finds in your podcast